johanmazoyer/Asterix/source/install.rst

 * matplotlib
 * configobj

-We recommend yuo use a version of Python > 3.5 to use Asterix.
+We recommend you use a version of Python > 3.10 to use Asterix.
 As Asterix can be computationally expensive, we recommend a powerful computer to optimize the correction.
 This will depend on specific test you want to perform (number of deformable mirrors, monochromatic or polychromatic correctin, etc.).